The 5 KEY things that make an ideal NED candidate

 #2 Executive Skill Set

-Ask yourself – What is your value at board level?
-Why are your skills more valuable than your competitors?
-These are the questions you should be able to answer clearly and effectively.
-If you are unclear about this, it is a killer.
-I recently interviewed a potential board candidate who was well-qualified with had relevant experience, but could not articulate what their value to a board would be.
+Being uncertain about this can be detrimental.
+I recently interviewed a potential NED candidate who was well-qualified and had relevant experience, but could not articulate their value to a board.
 Needless to say, he did not make it past the first stage of the board appointment process.
-So, be clear about what you have to offer, then ensure that you can articulate it.
+So, clearly define your value proposition and be prepared to communicate it effectively.

 #3 Personal Connections

-#4 Demonstratable Passion
+#4 Demonstrable Passion

-• What the organisation does
+• Passion for what the organisation does

-• What the organisation stands for
+• Passions for what the organisation stands for

-• How they can contribute
+• How your passion can contribute

 #5 Cultural Fit